JanMalch/comparing/README.md

 - easily sort arrays of objects via [`Comparators.with`](http://janmalch.github.io/comparing/classes/comparators.html#with)
 - easily combine predefined and custom Comparators
 - chain or reverse your own custom Comparators
+- define custom orders for enums or other arbitrary value sets
 - single [`Comparators` class](http://janmalch.github.io/comparing/classes/comparators.html#bylength) as a common namespace
 - lightweight, only ~500 bytes gzipped
-- ...

 Make sure to checkout the [complete docs][docs-url].